 Assistant Professor of Nursing, Nurse Practitioner Program Coordinator

-Dr. Jennifer Klimek Yingling is an Assistant Professor of Nursing at Utica College, as well as an upstate New York resident helping to strengthen the community through practice, academics, and research.
+Dr. Jennifer Klimek Yingling is an Assistant Professor of Nursing at Utica University, as well as an upstate New York resident helping to strengthen the community through practice, academics, and research.

 Dr. Klimek Yingling studied at Mohawk Valley Community College and the State University of New York Institute of Technology, and she received her Doctorate of Philosophy in Nursing from Rutgers University.
 A passionate caregiver and a patient advocate, she is a dual-boarded Family and Adult Nurse Practitioner, holding nursing licenses in New York, Florida, and Massachusetts.
 Her more than two decades of nursing experience include medical-surgical, emergency, forensic, occupational and student health.
 Dr. Klimek Yingling practices clinically on a weekly basis in the Mohawk Valley Health Systems Emergency Department, which allows her to bring real-life experiences to the classroom.